List of The Gifted characters: Reeva Payge

 Reeva Payge (portrayed by Grace Byers) is a member of the 'Inner Circle' and has an elite band of followers.

 Byers was cast in the role in June 2018.

-Reeva is an incredibly powerful mutant and becomes the leader of the Hellfire Club after she uses her "scream" to kill several A-Class members of the Hellfire with the help of the Frost Sisters.
-Her abilities allow her to emit a sonic scream from her mouth which can only be heard by those she chooses, implying it is psychic.
-It is also capable of suppressing the abilities of those she uses it on, even on occasion causing a victim's abilities to hurt themselves while trying to counter-act her power.
-Reeva establishes herself as a firm mother-figure to Lorna and Andy and helps ensure that the earlier's newborn baby is cured of a rare disease to ensure Polaris's properly motivated for her grand goals.
+Reeva is an incredibly powerful mutant and becomes the leader of the Hellfire Club after she uses her powers to neutralise the other members of the Inner Circle while the Frost sisters shoot them dead.
+Her abilities allow her to emit a high frequency from her vocal cords that can scramble minds.
+It can cause Mutants to lose control of their powers, even causing them to hurt themselves.
+Reeva establishes herself as a firm mother-figure to Lorna and Andy and helps ensure that the former’s newborn baby is cured of a rare disease to ensure Polaris's properly motivated for her grand goals.
 While she has been shown to be affectionate toward the Frost Sisters, she is very ruthless and unforgiving, having killed her own comrades to ensure her vision for mutantkind is successful.
 She states to Andy that she will do anything to see her goal succeed.
 Reeva has ordered the deaths of several humans to keep the Inner Circle's proceedings are kept secret and even considers killing Andy for being indecisive about joining the Inner Circle as she perceives a mutant as powerful as he is with the underground a threat, but then proceeds to change her mind and encourage Andy in a more motherly fashion.
 Reeva and the Frost Sisters share a close relationship but even they are afraid to voice opposing opinions in her presence.

 It is later revealed that although she appears to be a villain, Reeva was in fact an advocate for equality in her community eight years ago before a close friend was attacked and murdered in the street before her eyes.
 Present day she dates and loves a human man, Quinn, although she is secretly using him for the betterment of her goals as well.
 Reeva is shocked when one of her newer underlings, Twist, kills Quinn and several humans in a grotesque display of madness.